-Before you perform this procedure, make sure that you have the following items available:
+Before you perform this procedure, make sure that you have the components included with the hardware option kit.

 - If an eight-bay SFF drive cage is installed in box 1, then airflow labels are not required. - If a blank is installed in box 1, replace it with the blank that comes with the kit.